 Besides the final form of the requirements, the type of proof that must be submitted to prove compliance with the criteria has yet to be clarified at the EU level.
-The EEV stipulates that the GOs that are cancelled for the renewable electricity must also contain information on the optional coupling between electricity and GO supply in accordance with

-Art.
-16(3) HkRNDV.
-In such balance-sheet coupling, a balance-sheet energy flow from the balancing group of the RE plant for which GO are issued to the balancing group of the energy supplier to whom the GO are transferred must be proven (see Section 2.1.2 in Styles et al. 2021).
-Further EEV criteria could raise market demand for GO that meet certain quality criteria in the future (e.g., unsubsidised electricity generation from plants in the German price zone).
+The EEV stipulates that the GOs that are cancelled for the renewable electricity must also contain information on the optional coupling between electricity and GO supply in accordance with § 16(3) HkRNDV.
+In the so-called "optional coupling", an energy flow from the balancing group of the RES plant for which GOs are issued to the balancing group of the energy supplier to whom the GOs are transferred must be proven (see Section 2.1.2 in Styles et al. 2021).
+Further EEV criteria could raise market demand for GOs that meet certain quality criteria in the future (e.g., unsupported electricity generation from RES plants in the German price zone).
 The role of GO in providing proof of the criteria set out in Art.
 27(3) RED II is still unclear.
 In particular, additional proof or a further development of the existing GO systems (e.g., with the integration of time stamps, see EnergyTag 2021) would be necessary to prove a temporal (e.g., quarter-hourly) connection between generation and consumption.